-Thanks to our authorized technicians, we propose maintenance and on site calibration services in France and in specific locations abroad.
+Thanks to our authorized technicians dedicated to gas detector calibration, we provide maintenance and on site calibration services in France and in specific locations abroad.
 We also propose faster and cheaper « return to workshop » periodical checkings.
-In order to simplify the process, please join below document to your package:
+In order to simplify the process, please join this document to your package:

 A gas monitor calibration consists of setting air zero grade and sensitivity (span).
 It is required to perform it regularly for both portable gas detectors and fixed gas detection systems.